LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

     RAJA::make_permuted_offset_layout<2>( {{-1, -5}}, {{2, 5}}, perm );

 Here, the two-dimensional index space is :math:`[-1, 2] \times [-5, 5]`, the
 same as above.
-However, the index stridings are permuted so that the first index (index 0) has unit stride and the second index (index 1) has stride 4, since the first index dimension has length 4.
+However, the index strides are permuted so that the first index (index 0) has unit stride and the second index (index 1) has stride 4, since the first index dimension has length 4.